In This Article

 - Mucus secretion

-Because of the effects of anticholinergics and how they work, these drugs produce certain common side effects, such as dry mouth and urinary retention.
+Because of the effects of anticholinergics and how they work, these drugs cause certain common side effects, such as dry mouth and trouble urinating.

 Why Would Someone Take an Anticholinergic?